Speaker Guidelines: Business Change and Transformation Conference Europe

 If you are not sure whether your idea is suitable or not, please feel free to contact us to discuss it before making your submission.

-You will be notified whether your submission has been accepted by the end of November 2017.
+You will be notified whether your submission has been accepted by mid February.